Baylor College of Medicine: Orthotics and Prosethetics

 The Orthotics and Prosthetics Program welcomed its first students in June 2013.
 It is a 30-month program, where the first 12 months are dedicated to the didactic curriculum, and the following 18 months are spent on clinical rotations and research.
 It Is the only program in the country to integrate a series of full-time clinical rotations exposing students to six core areas of expertise designed to meet the requirements of the NCOPE-approved residency.

 Genetic Counseling

 In 2018, the Genetic Counseling Program welcomed its first students.
 It is a 21-month program consisting of didactic coursework, clinical rotations, and a student thesis.
 Genetic counseling students rotate through prenatal, pediatric, adult, cancer, and specialty clinics at Baylor College of Medicine and its affiliated hospitals in and around the Texas Medical Center.

-National School of Tropical Medicine

-Baylor College of Medicine National School of Tropical Medicine is one of the first of its kind in North America devoted to education, healthcare delivery, research and policy related to the neglected diseases that disproportionately afflict "the bottom billion", the world's poorest people who live below the World Bank poverty level.

-The School currently offers a Diploma in Tropical Medicine program as well as several non-degree courses and seminars for undergraduates, graduate students and professionals.
-Plans are in development for masters and doctorate programs.

-The School provides clinical services at the Tropical Medicine Clinic at Harris Health System's Smith Clinic, which opened on October 6, 2011.
-The mission of the Clinic is to prevent, diagnose, and treat common and neglected tropical diseases in the Houston metropolitan population and to improve occupational health for those working in regions where tropical diseases thrive.
-Baylor Travel Medicine, an affiliate of the National School of Tropical Medicine, opened on May 10, 2012, offers medications, immunizations, counseling, and information customized for each patient's health needs.

-The National School of Tropical Medicine also conducts a comprehensive research and development program for producing a new generation of drugs, diagnostics and vaccines for the Neglected Tropical Diseases (NTDs) and Neglected Infections of Poverty (NIoPs), as well as fundamental and applied research against these diseases.
+Clinical Psychology Doctoral Program

+The Clinical Psychology Ph.D. program is a five-year program that follows the scientist-practitioner approach and consists of a didactic curriculum, clinical practica in Years 2-4, and a predoctoral internship in Year 5.
+Students focus on one of three areas of emphasis—general clinical psychology, clinical neuropsychology or clinical health psychology—and receive research and clinical training from faculty across the college and affiliate hospitals in the Texas Medical Center.